dendronhq/dendron-docs/vault/pkg.dendron-engine.t.engine.arch.md

 _addBacklinksImpl(allNotes, notesWithLinks) {

   notesWithLinks.forEach noteFrom => {
-    noteFrom.links.forEach link => {
+    // noteFrom is where the link is originating from noteFrom.links.forEach link => {
-      fnameTo = link.to.fname
+      // get note that link is pointing to fnameTo = link.to.fname
-      // all notes that this points to notes := fnameTo
+      // all notes that this points to (if the note doesn't have xvault link, the same note name might exist in multiple vaults) notes := fnameTo

-      notes.forEach noteTo => {
+      // for all notes that this link is a backlink to, add it as a backlink for that note notes.forEach noteTo => {
         addBacklink(noteFrom, noteTo, link)
       }